Top 10 Online Transcription Jobs in Kenya

 3. GoTranscript

 GoTranscript is an online web-based transcription and translation company.
-They are always looking for excellent writing, editing, listening skills, and fluent English speakers (or those that can understand it).
+They always seek excellent writing, editing, and listening skills and fluent English speakers (or those who can understand it).
 You will also need experience in transcribing audio files of various lengths.
 I recommend you check them out when you are just starting.

-Transcribers on the platform get paid $0.60 for every video minute transcribed— coming out to an average of $150 per month, and top earners cashing out more than $1200 monthly.
+Transcribers on the platform get paid $0.60 for every video minute transcribed— coming out to an average of $150 per month, and top earners cash out more than $1200 monthly.

 4. Rev

 Rev is a startup based in San Francisco and Austin that allows freelancers to work online as transcribers.
-They are always looking for enthusiastic and talented people to join them and offer transcription services.
+They always seek enthusiastic and talented people to join them and offer transcription services.

 Unfortunately, you can not create transcription accounts because they don’t accept Kenyan transcribers.
 Rev accepts Transcription and Caption freelancers from the following countries: